-The goal of this course is to teach student how to develop algorithms in order to solve the complex problems in the most efficient way.
-The students are expected to develop a foundational understanding and knowledge of key concepts that underly important algorithms in use on computers today.
+The goal of this course is to teach students how to develop algorithms in order to solve the complex problems in the most efficient way.
+The students are expected to develop a foundational understanding and knowledge of key concepts that underlies important algorithms in use on computers today.
 The students will also be expected to gain hand-on experience via a set of programming assignments supplied in the complementary BBM 204 Software Practicum.

 The course webpage will be updated regularly throughout the semester with lecture notes, programming and reading assignments and important deadlines.
 All other course related communications will be carried out through Piazza.
 Please enroll it by following the link:

 In BBM204, the grading will be based on

 Attendance to lectures is mandatory.
 A student who do not attend the lectures more than 4 weeks will fail BBM202 directly with an F1 grade.
 A student who do not submit more than 2 assignments will fail BBM204 directly with an F1 grade.
 You are responsible for all material presented in lectures.
 Some of the course material might not be covered in the textbook.